MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Type-Conversion-in-Expressions.md

 Sum := CharVar + integerVar;
 ```

  The last statement involves one or two type conversions.
-The rightmost statement involves the evaluation of the expression CharVar \+ integerVar \(char \+ integer\).
+The rightmost statement involves the evaluation of the expression CharVar + integerVar \(char + integer\).
 In order to evaluate this expression, the first operand \(CharVar\) will have to be converted from char to integer.
 The addition operator will then return an integer result.

  If the type of the leftmost variable has been declared as, for example, decimal, the result must be converted from integer to decimal before its value can be assigned to Sum.
-For more information, see the “Assignment and Type Conversion” section in [C\-AL Variables](C-AL-Variables.md).
+For more information, see the “Assignment and Type Conversion” section in [C-AL Variables](C-AL-Variables.md).

  The following examples illustrate the type conversions which can occur when expressions are evaluated.
 The following guidelines are used: